ObjectModules/deploy/[Mapping]-Spreading.md

 Until this point the diagram for _a spreading_ is completed.

 ##Content Flow
+* You send a query to Google Search, this query is read by Google
-Then the content flow for _a spreading_ can be tabulated as below:
+* Google process your query and display the result on your computer Then the content flow for _a spreading_ can be tabulated as below:
 <table>
   <thead>